-When you use the onmode -Y command to turn on SET EXPLAIN, the output is displayed in the sqexplain.out.sessionid file.
-If an sqexplain.out file already exists, the database server stops to use it until the administrator turns off the dynamic SET EXPLAIN for the session.
+When you run the onmode -Y command to turn on dynamic SET EXPLAIN, the output is displayed in a new explain output file.
+If a file from the SET EXPLAIN statement exists, the database server stops using it, and instead uses the file created by onmode -Y until the administrator turns off dynamic SET EXPLAIN for the session.

-The sqexplain.out file tells you if external directives are in effect.
+The output file specifies if external directives are in effect.

-The following codes in the Query Statistics section of the sqexplain.out file provide information about external tables:
+The following codes in the Query Statistics section of the explain output file provide information about external tables:

-- xlcnv identifies an operation that is loading data from an external table and inserting the data into a base table.
-Here x = external table, l = loading, and cnv = converter - xucnv identifies an operation that is unloading data from an external table and inserting the data into a base table.
+x1cnv identifies an operation that is loading data from an external table and inserting the data into a base table.
+Here x = external table, 1 = loading, and cnv = converter xucnv identifies an operation that is unloading data from an external table and inserting the data into a base table.
 Here x = external table, u = unloading, and cnv = converter

-The Query Statistics section of the sqexplain.out file is a useful resource for debugging performance problems.
+The Query Statistics section of the explain output file is a useful resource for debugging performance problems.
 See "Query statistics section provides performance debugging information."